alex7kom/node-travelpayouts/README-en.md

 For each method listed below there is a link to the relevant section of the official documentation.

-**Please note**, that API token always passed to the API automatically, and you don't have to specify it for each request manually.
+**Please note**, that API token, marker, and host always passed to the API automatically, and you don't have to specify it for each request manually.

 ## Prices

+Allows to access various cache data from flight searches.

+> Attention, the data is transferred from the cache, so it is recommended to use it to generate static pages.

 ### prices.latest(options, callback)